xvxx/shy/doc/shy.1.md

 program is in Navigation mode - a simple list view that lets you move your selected host up or down.

-By pressing `i` or `s` the program enters Search mode, allowing you to quickly jump to a host by typing the beginning of its name.
+By pressing `i`, `s`, `f`, or `/`, the program enters Search mode, allowing you to quickly jump to a host by typing the beginning of its name.

 ## NAV MODE KEYBOARD SHORTCUTS